cssmillie/StrainFinder/README.md

 You can also simulate alignments with the options in the 'Simulation' group.
 Strain genotypes can be simulated on a phylogenetic tree with the --phylo and -u options.
 You can also add noise to your alignment with the --noise option.

 ## Search strategies
 Strain Finder starts with an initial guess for the strain genotypes.
 This guess is informed by the majority SNPs in each sample.
 Strain Finder then uses the EM algorithm to iteratively optimize the strain frequencies and genotypes until they converge onto a final estimate.
+The --max\_reps option specify the minimum and maximum numbers of initial conditions to explore.
+After an EM object has exceeded --max\_reps, it will no longer perform additional searches.

 At any given time, Strain Finder will only hold a fixed number of estimates.
 You can control this number with the --n\_keep flag.
 For example, --n\_keep 3 tells Strain Finder to save the 3 estimates with the best log-likelihoods.
 If it finds a better estimate, it will automatically replace the estimate with the lowest log-likelihood.